SkooveLearn PianoDownload on the App Store

 9/8 time signature

-The 9/8 time signature, like its cousin 6/8, splits the measure into larger beats that each divide into three.
-This time, though, there are three larger beats, each dividing into three eighth notes.
+The 9/8 time signature splits the measure into three sets of three eighth notes.
 So it’s often counted as “ONE-and-a, TWO-and-a, THREE-and-a.”

 12/8 time signature

 12/8 is another compound time signature.
-Like 6/8 and 9/8, it is based on the division of beats into groups of three.
-In 12/8, there are four larger beats, and each one divides into three eighth notes.
+It is also based on the division of beats into groups of three.
+In 12/8, there are four larger beats each one dividing into three eighth notes.
 This creates a ‘swinging’ rhythm often found in blues, gospel, and some forms of rock and roll.

 It’s worth mentioning that a piece in a compound time could also be written in a simple time using triplets to form the groups of three.